cbrody/annatam/wp-content/plugins/wp-ultimate-post-grid/readme.txt

 5. Different free templates that are fully responsive and work on desktop, tablet and mobile

 == Changelog ==
+= 3.4.0 =
+* Feature: Template Editor as part of the free plugin
+* Feature: Allow links for terms block in Template Editor
+* Improvement: Use i18n date function to make sure the date language is correct
+* Fix: Filter problem with multiple multi-select "OR" filters

 = 3.3.0 =
 * Feature: Filter by custom fields
 * Improvement: Better browser compatibility